U.S. court grants exclusivity for Amarin's Vascepa

 Vascepa was approved in 2012 to reduce high levels of blood fat called triglycerides in patients not using cholesterol-lowering statins.

-Reporting by Natalie Grover and Ankur Banerjee in Bengaluru; Editing by Don Sebastian
+The case is Amarin v.
+U.S. FDA and HHS, U.S. District Court for the District of Columbia, No. 14-cv-00324.
+(1.usa.gov/1QdfHeC) (Reporting by Natalie Grover and Ankur Banerjee in Bengaluru; Editing by Don Sebastian)